 Currently over 17 Liqcreate resins are commercially available.
 These high-end photopolymer resins are used in a wide range of industries including prototyping, industrial, entertainment, consumer goods, healthcare, dental, aerospace and automotive.
-Even though a lot of resins are available, we sometimes get questions about resins with slightly different colors.
+Even though a lot of resins are available, we sometimes get questions about adjusting the colors or coloring resin.
 For bigger volumes, we offer custom development, OEM, Private label and white label possibilities.

 Although we do not stimulate customers to mix or color resins, sometimes there is no other solution.
 When you just need a couple kilogram resin, it is difficult to customize a product and take it to production.
 Therefor some of our customers started asking questions about coloring resins.
 Mostly to color Premium Tough, Clear Impact and Premium Flex.
 All three products are already translucent so technically it should be possible to color them with the right colorants.
 Properties of the resin can change when using colorants, like pigment stability, print speed and mechanical properties.
 In this article we tested four different 3D-printing resin colorants and resin dyes from 3DJake in our Premium Tough, Clear Impact and Premium Flex resins.